CastosHQ/Seriously-Simple-Podcasting/readme.txt

 - Simple settings so you can get your podcast up and running quickly
 - Run multiple podcasts from the same site - each with their own, unique RSS feed
 - New `podcast` post type and `series` taxonomy for managing your podcast episodes
-- Ability to use any post type for your podcast episodes
+- Use any post type for your podcast episodes
 - Highly configurable and robust RSS feed designed for *all* podcast services and feed readers, including iTunes and Stitcher
 - Shortcodes & widgets for displaying podcast episode lists as well as single episodes anywhere on your site
 - Playable episodes using the built-in WordPress media player
 - The freedom to host your audio files on the same site or any other server
 - Complete user and developer [documentation](http://docs.hughlashbrooke.com/)
 - Full i18n support
-- Full support for multisite networks

 **Some examples of the plugin in action**